immunefi-team/Bounty_Boosts/Alchemix/31579 - [SC - Critical] Infinite mint of FLUX using poke.md

 # Infinite mint of FLUX using poke

-Submitted on Tue May 21 2024 08:23:35 GMT-0400 (Atlantic Standard Time) by @konata for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 14:23:35 UTC by @konata for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31579